BaptistePetiot/PopCornMovies/src/README.md

     - hand drawn logo
     - 2 themes
     - payment progress bar animation
-    - profile picture saved to DB (adding and modifying)
+    - profile picture saved to DB (adding and changing)
     - email (signup for customer and employee + for tickets at each purchase)
     - charts
         - months bellow the line chart (x ticks) are dynamically generated depending on today's date